mhy001/jalapencode/README.md

     Require all granted
 </Directory>
 ```
+Open a web browser at localhost/jalapencode to view the project.

 In the case of separate installs, modify httpd.conf to enable PHP.

 Under the public folder, add a htaccess file with: